Leadership & Scholarship Opportunities

 Opportunities for leadership positions and scholarships include:

-Leroy A. Rogers, MD, Preceptorship Program (first- and second-year medical students only)
+Leroy A. Rodgers, MD, Preceptorship Program (first- and second-year medical students only)

-Since 1990, over 1,200 medical students’ preceptorship experiences with family physician preceptors have been funded through the Preceptorship Program.
-Program outcomes show one-third of all participants choose the family medicine specialty, and three-quarters of participants overall enter primary care career specialties.
+Since 1990, over 1,500 medical students’ preceptorship experiences with family physician preceptors have been funded through the Preceptorship Program.
+Program outcomes show that 32% of all participants choose the family medicine specialty, and 72% of participants overall enter primary care career specialties.

 During these educational rotations students not only gain intensive exposure to family medicine’s whole person orientation – witnessing the continuous, comprehensive, and collaborative patient-centered care provided by family physicians; but, also experience and observe the difference family physicians make in the lives of the people in their communities.

-As we continue to navigate the daily developments that living through a global pandemic dictate, the Foundation will offer a flexible plan to complete the 2021 program.
+The Foundation will offer a flexible plan to complete the 2025 program.
 Students will have the ability to choose between the traditional experience, which includes a minimum of 128 hours during the four-week rotation, or a non-traditional experience, which includes a minimum of 40 hours during the four-week rotation.
 Both options may include in-person and/or virtual experiences, and each will have a different stipend amount associated with it.

-Following are the expectations and requirements for this year’s participants, regardless of hours completed.
+Following are expectations and requirements for this year’s participants, regardless of hours completed.

-- Student participants must have been approved and submitted to the OAFP Foundation by one of Ohio’s medical schools:
+- Student participants must have been approved and submitted to the Foundation by one of the following Ohio medical schools:

 - Case Western Reserve University School of Medicine